swaros/contxt/docs/documentation/tasklistener.md

 ````

 > for task they are used as need it is recommended to use a script action instead of target.
 A script action is assigned to the current task and target will be get out of scope instead.

+at this way you can apply the check for any other task,that needs *minikube* started.